mdklatt/serial-python/doc/tutorial.md

 ## Quoted Strings ##

-The `StringField` data type can read and write quoted strings by initializing it with the quote character to use.
+A `StringField` can read and write quoted strings by initializing it with the quote character to use.

     StringField(quote='"')  # double-quoted string